 Grace Beauty is a new brand scheduled to launch soon.
 Designed specifically for beauty lovers with disabilities, Grace has created a line of makeup tube & bottle attachments to help people with fine motor challenges achieve better grip and control of their makeup products.
 These adaptive makeup products are exciting to me!

 Grace’s first product line focuses on mascara attachments.
-They will offer three different styles of attachments; The Ring Grip, best suited for people who have an extremely weak grip, the Safe Grip, designed for better control, and the Square Grip, which attaches to both sides of your mascara tube, making it easier to open and hold!
+They will offer three different styles of attachments; The Ring Grip is best suited for people who have an extremely weak grip.
+The Safe Grip is designed for better control.
+Lastly, the Square Grip, which attaches to both sides of your mascara tube, makes it easier to open and hold!

 Fortunately, although my hands aren’t great (I have a progressive neuromuscular disease called CMT), I am able to apply mascara without needing special attachments.
 I have found that the shape of both the mascara brush and the casing can make all the difference.
 I can’t wait to try these adaptive makeup brushes!